Honor-and-Valor/Guild-Code/README.md

 * to the best of its knowledge, guilds which reciprocally accept the transfer of characters from Honor and Valor (see Chapter 4 of this title).

 ### §5.
 Supersession of Blizzard Hardcore realm ruleset
-When Honor and Valor is operating on a Blizzard Hardcore realm (as opposed to when hosting members performing the Classic WoW Hardcore community challenge), all provisions of this title specifically implementing Classic WoW Hardcore community rules are superceded by the implicit ruleset as enforced by Blizzard's control of the realm.
+When Honor and Valor is operating on a Blizzard Hardcore realm (as opposed to when hosting members performing the Classic WoW Hardcore community challenge on a normal realm), all provisions of Chapters 2, 3, and 4 of this title are superceded by the implicit ruleset as enforced by Blizzard's control of the realm.
 Members may continue to use the Classic WoW Hardcore community facilities as described in section 2, but will not be obligated to comply with any of the aforementioned automatically nullified provisions of this title.

 ## CHAPTER 2—GENERAL RULES